-GREENVILLE - Ground-rule doubles by Michael O'Neill and Dustin Fowler keyed a Charleston RiverDogs comeback attempt, but it came after Teddy Stankiewicz's seven scoreless innings in a 6-3 Greenville Drive victory on Wednesday night at Fluor Field in South Atlantic League action.
+GREENVILLE - A six-run deficit was too much to overcome for the Charleston RiverDogs in a 7-2 loss to the Greenville Drive on Wednesday night at Fluor Field in South Atlantic League action.

 Notice about comments:

 The Post and Courier is pleased to offer readers the enhanced ability to comment on stories.
 Some of the comments may be reprinted elsewhere in the site or in the newspaper.
 We ask that you refrain from profanity, hate speech, personal comments and remarks that are off point.